quintinbland/financial_planning/README.md

 This program is a financial planner for:
 * Emergencies.
 Use this tool to visualize current savings and then determine if enough reserves are available for an emergency fund
 * Retirement.
-This tool can forcast the performance of retirement portfolios over a 30 year period.
+This tool can forecast the performance of retirement portfolios over a 30 year period.
 Forecasting is made possible by making an Alpaca API call via the Alpaca SDK to get historical price data for use in Monte Carlo simulations.

 ---